Last Updated on July 1, 2022

 Blend once.
 Wash once.
 Drink all week long.

 Pull out your favorite smoothie recipe.
-My go to summer recipe is below.
+My go-to summer frozen fruit smoothies recipe is below.

 This makes about a week’s worth of smoothies.